janesmith73/product-docs/docs/services/global-iot-sim.md

 ## Multi-IMSI application

-emnify IoT SIM cards are equipped with a multi-IMSI applet that contains emnify’s as well as our partner operators' profiles.
+emnify SIM cards are equipped with a multi-IMSI applet that contains emnify’s as well as our partner operators' profiles.
 Different operator profiles are identified by their [IMSI](/glossary#imsi---international-mobile-subscriber-identity).
 Each IMSI / partner operator usually has more than one network accessible per country.

-The SIM applet utilizes a preferred IMSI list per country.
+The emnify SIM applet utilizes a preferred IMSI list per country.
 When a device moves to a different country which has a different preferred IMSI configured, the applet dynamically overwrites the previously active IMSI with the preferred IMSI for this country.
-Similarly, when an operator’s service experiences an outage, the SIM can automatically fall back to another IMSI to ensure that the connection remains uninterrupted.
+Similarly, when an operator’s service experiences an outage, the emnify SIM can automatically fall back to another IMSI to ensure that the connection remains uninterrupted.

 The selection of the preferred IMSI for each country is based on multiple factors including: